frash23/botfriendv2/README.md

 # README #

-This is a chat bot for the Slack chat solution.
-Maintained by techniponi
+This is a chat bot for the Slack chat software, focused on providing an entertaining supplement to a group of friends with various API integrations and humorous commands.

 ### Dependencies ###